 Till now I have shared many Python programming examples.
 I am little surprised as I missed to write about permutations even though it is very popular.

-For an instance, you have to accomplish 5 jobs.
+For instance, you have to accomplish 5 jobs.
 You can execute these jobs in any order as you find productive.
 To find the best order, you have to get all the possible orders of Job.
-By comparing all those possible orders you can choose best one.
+By comparing all those possible orders you can choose the best one.
 So the ordering of the jobs here is nothing but the permutation.